Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

-Put defaults params in functions
+- Put default arguments for any parameter in the functions

 ```python